-These air fryer teriyaki chicken meatballs are one of my favorite things to make for a quick dinner or meal prep.
-They come out juicy on the inside with a sticky, sweet glaze on the outside.
+These air fryer teriyaki chicken meatballs are one of my favorite easy dinners.
+They come out perfectly cooked every time, with a sticky, sweet glaze that makes them hard to stop eating.

 Why You’ll Love This Recipe